-“Their plan is to infiltrate the planet in greater numbers over the next several decades,” Stojok explained.
+“It is believed their plan is to infiltrate the planet in greater numbers over the next several decades,” Strojok explained.
 “First generation hybrids still have physical features distinctive to aliens, and have generally been kept in the background, used for experimentation, breeding with human abductees, and DNA collection.
 Second and subsequent generation hybrids have almost indistinguishable physical features from those of humans, making infiltration of Earth, particularly key government and other authoritative positions, easier to accomplish.
 With a consciousness that is predominantly Grey alien, and allowing for time and sufficient numbers, it is the collective opinion of Vulcan scientists and our Intelligence community that Grey alien hybrids will in fact, accomplish this through assimilation.”

 “Yes... assimilation,” Utek confirmed.
 “The process whereby the new Grey alien offspring will be absorbed into the dominant cultures of Earth society.”

 “We’ve all seen and heard enough,” Foxwell replied in a contemptuous tone.
 Exchanging glances with Strojok and Utek, he demanded they continue with their briefing.
-“It’s obvious our mission is to put an end to these abductions and hybrid experimentation.
-I’ve assembled an away team as ordered, he continued.
-A pause.
-So … what are the mission specifics?” he demanded, raising the tone of his voice.
+“It’s obvious our mission is to put an end to these abductions and hybrid experiments.
+I’ve assembled an away team as ordered.
+So … what are the mission specifics?”

-Strojok walked toward the transparent display.
-Manipulating the remote, the alien home world re-appeared.
+Utek walked toward the transparent display.
+Working the remote, the alien home world re-appeared.
 Several pan and zoom adjustments narrowed the focus to a high resolution image confirming the existence of an underground facility on the planet’s Northern Hemisphere.
-Using a laser pointer, Utek highlighted a point of interest on the image.
+Using a laser pointer, she highlighted a point of interest on the image.
 Wearing a blank expression, she shifted her attention between the screen and the Stargazer’s crew.
 “This is your objective: You and your away team will be transported deep underground directly into the primary Grey Alien research facility.”

-“Understood,” Foxwell nodded, studying the image on the display screen.
-He pivoted back in the direction of the Vulcan Captain and First Officer.
+Foxwell nodded, studying the image on the display screen.
+He shifted back in the direction of the Vulcan Captain and First Officer.
 “How deep underground are we talking?”

 “Nothing our transporter system cannot handle,” Utek spouted.

 Foxwell shook his head, then craned his neck in Beta’s direction.
-“They never use contractions, do they?” he whispered.
+“They never use contractions when they speak, do they?” he whispered.